BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 # Security Considerations

+There is another option for using both which I've been remiss in not speaking about.

+**Utilising Streaming to get all data changes, with Batch Processing as part of managing historic data.**

+This would allow us to get **all data** with streaming, then process it in batches for deeper, meaningful insights and security and regulatory tasks such as anonymisation, redaction, et al.

 # Approach Analysis

 For each of these approaches, I'll rate them out of 5 based on the following principles (Please look to Design Principles for a further breakdown):